 - 14.10 New Equipment: In the event of the introduction of new equipment for use in the Editorial departments covered by this Agreement or replacing equipment currently being used by bargaining unit employees, the Employer will give the Union thirty (30) days' notice.
-Present employees will be given up to three (3) months' training in order to become proficient on the new equipment. - 14.11 New Publications & Editions: The Employer will notify the employees at the location affected one (1) week in advance of new regular publications or new regular editions which affect the members of the bargaining unit. - 14.12 No employee who has successfully completed his/her probationary period shall be required to submit to psychological testing.
-No employee shall be required to submit to drug testing.
+Present employees will be given up to three (3) months' training, before the equipment is to be utilized, in order to become proficient on the new equipment. - 14.11 New Publications & Editions: The Employer will notify the employees at the location affected one (1) week in advance of new regular publications or new regular editions which affect the members of the bargaining unit. - 14.12 No employee who has successfully completed his/her probationary period shall be required to submit to psychological testing.
+No employee shall be required to submit to drug testing with the exception of a requirement under a binding agreement between the parties.